Cherreads

 The queen responded, "Then why, in Heaven's name, are you demolishing our new home?"

 The long-haired creature, rubbed her eyes in frustration.
-"For many months, my sleep has been affected by the noise coming from here.
+"For many months, my sleep has been affected by the noise of clanging and smashing.
 It was not enough that you frightened the animals and disturbed my slumber.
 You also had to shoot arrows at me!"
 She extended the arm in which she held two arrows.

 "Are these not yours?" she yelled as she held them above her head.
 Zora recognized them and squeaked, hiding behind her husband.
 Aidan's eyes widened in terror.